 For much of the year, a mud-encrusted horse can be dealt with easily enough with a quick trip to the wash stall.
 When temperatures are near or below freezing, however, you won’t be able to rely on water to clean him up.
-Try this five-step method to deal with winter mud:
+Instead, try this five-step mud-removal method.

 1. Allow it to dry.
 Wet mud is nearly impossible to remove from a horse’s coat.
 Put your horse in a dry space and return a few hours later.